lyteword/bsb/psalms/psalm-134.md

----
-weight: 134
----

 # Psalm 134

+## Bless the LORD, All You Servants

-<sup>1</sup> A song of ascents.
-Come, bless the LORD, all you servants of the LORD who serve by night in the house of the LORD!
+A song of ascents.

+<sup>1</sup> Come, bless the LORD, all you servants of the LORD who serve by night in the house of the LORD!

 <sup>2</sup> Lift up your hands to the sanctuary and bless the LORD!

 <sup>3</sup> May the LORD, the Maker of heaven and earth, bless you from Zion.